akalankauk/Foxss-XSS-Penetration-Testing-Tool/README.md

 > Video Tutorial : https://youtu.be/mA5VX8spGTA (Basic)

-> **This is beta vesion of foxss.It have so many bugs.Please help us to fix that issues.**
+> **NOTE :This is beta vesion of foxss.It have so many bugs.Please help us to fix that issues.**